 -You can also use 2 lbs of one type of ground meat if you prefer.
 In that case, Diane recommends using ground pork for best flavor.

-Full disclosure: This post contains affiliate links, and of course I appreciate your support!
-Additionally, while I was offered a free copy of Keto Quick Start, I was not compensated for this post and all opinions expressed are my own.
+While I was offered a free copy of Keto Quick Start, I was not compensated for this post and all opinions expressed are my own.